andyfusniak/stackdriver-gae-logrus-plugin/README.md

 ![Filter results by request](./docs/screenshots/filter-show-requests-only.png)

-Opening up an individual request will show each log entry nested within.
-Each entry will have a color code icon showing its severity corrsponding to its nearest equivilent Logrus level.
+Opening an individual request will show each log entry nested within.
+Each entry will have a color coded icon showing its severity corrsponding to its nearest equivilent Logrus level.

 ![](./docs/screenshots/threaded-log-entries.png)